KimchiMaster120/Black-Tabs/README.md

-# Haha I go game
+# This is intended for research use only
-KimchiMaster120.github.io/BlackTabs
+I am not responsible for any unauthorized, unlawful, or otherwise prohibited uses.